+PUBLISHED EVERY EVENING.
+(Sunday excepted.)
 Corner of South Temple and East Temple Streets, Sait Lake City, Utah.

-Charles W. Penrose - - - Editor.
+Editor Charles W. Penrose - - - Editor.
 Horace G. Whitney - Business Manager.
 SUBSCRIPTION PRICES.

-(In Advance:)

-One Year

-Elx Months

-One Month

-Gatuaday Palting Day Venr

-Semi-Weekly, Per Year 209

-Correspondence and other reading mat- ter for publication should be addressed to the EDITOR.
-Address all business communications and all remittances: THE DESERET NEWS.
-Sail Lake City, Utah.

-Entered at the Postoffice of Salt Lake City as second class matter according the Act of Congress, March 3, 1879.

-SALT LAKE CITY, - JULY 11, 1906

-A NEW REORGANITE FABLE.
+(In Advance) One Year Six Months Three Months One Month Saturday Edition, Per Year Semi-Weekly, Per Year 2.25 Correspondence and other reading ter for publication should be address the EDITOR.
+Address all business communics and all remittances: THE DESERT NEW Sait Lake City, U tions Entered at the Postoffice of Salt City as second class matter accordi Lake ng to the Act of Congress, March 3, 1879.
+SALT LAKE CITY, .
+JULY 11, 1906 A NEW REORGANITE FABLE.

-We rarely pay any attention to the publication called "The Saints Herald," issued by the Reorganites at Lamon Ia.
+We rarely pay any attention to the publication called "The Saints Herald," issued by the Reorganites at Lamoni Ia.
 Once in a while, however, our attention is directed to some particular endeavor of that weekly to belittle and misrepresent the Church of Jesus Christ of Latter-day Saints.
-A number of such effusions have been signed L. A. G. supposed to be the assistant editor.
+A number of such effusions have been signed L. A. G, supposed to be the assistant editor.
 We have passed them by, usually, as unworthy of serious consideration.
 The signature is appropriate, as they LAG very much behind the times and are away in the rear of literature, law and logic.
-A friend has sent us the first two pages of the Herald for June 20, containing an editorial entitled "When California Came Under United States The purpose of the article is Rule." thus set forth in the opening paragraph;

-"The following facts in the premises will furnish to our elders in the field and elsewhere sufficient data to correct the supposition that the settlement made by those who settled in Salt Lake Vailey, was outside the jurisdiction of the United States.
+A friend has sent us the first two pages of the Herald for June 20, containing an editorial entitled "When California Came Under United States Rule."
+The purpose of the article is thus set forth in the opening paragraph: "The following facts in the premises will furnish to our elders in the field and elsewhere sufficient data to correct the supposition that the settlement made by those who settled in Salt Lake Valley, was outside the jurisdiction of the United States.
 It is not a correct one, for that portion of the church which went with Brigham Young did not get out from under the jurisdiction of the United States.

-Then follow copious extracts from an article published September, 1890, nearly sixteen years ago, in the Century Magazine, giving some account of occurrences during the time of the war with Mexico and which are now to be counted as "ancient history," having heen fully related many times during the past half-century, and having no direct bearing on the point the Herald writer endeavors to put forth.
+Then follow copious extracts from an article published September, 1890, nearly sixteen years ago, in the Century Magazine, giving some account of occurrences during the time of the war with Mexico and which are now to be counted as "ancient history," having been fully related many times during the past half-century, and having no direct bearing on the point the Herald writer endeavors to put forth.
 We do not wish to waste space upon their reproduction, for there is nothing new in them, and most of them appear in Whitney's History of Utah, and much more in Bancroft's California part of his History of the Pacific States.

-region previous to the date named, be- ated or not, certainly furnished the exlonged partly to the British government cuse necessary. and partly to the United States, From the same work we take the annexed paragraphe:
+The object in view in rehashing the story of the hoisting of our country's or slam the receiver back with a bang flag on the California coast while it and "let the blamed thing go."
+But was still part of the domain of Old did you ever consider the cause of these Mexico, was to make it appear that the detentions and failures to get a chance claim of the Latter-day Saints under to say what you wanted to say?
+Well, President Brigham Young, that when in most instances the fault is not with they landed here this was Mexican ter- the instrument or the operator, or anyritory and that they raised the United thing or anyone but the 'phone fiends. region previous to the date named, be- ated or not, certainly furnished the exlonged partly to the British government | cuse necessary. and partly to the United States.
+From the same work we take the annexed lic is almost as much interested in the paragraphs atitude.

-Oregon.
+Oregon the event occurred.